AI-SysBio/Ab-binding/README.md

 ## Launch the analysis

-This repositroy combines the CDRsim [1], paratype [2] and Abligity [3] method, which rely on ANARCI and parapred, which have specific requirements.
-Only runs on Linux, and parapred requires an old version of Tensofrlow so it's not compatible with the newest version of python. `cdiversity.py` file provided in the repository:
+This repositroy combines the CDRsim [1], paratype [2] and Abligity [3] method, which are implemented in `Ab_binding.py`.
+Importantly, these rely on ANARCI and parapred which have quite specific requirements to run.
+They only runs on Linux, and parapred requires an old version of Tensofrlow incompatible with the newest version of python.
+Thus, we advice to first create a new Anaconda environmenet:

+        - conda create -n parapred python=3.6
+        - conda activate parapred
+	- pip install -r parapred/requirements.txt

+Then install ANARCI and Levenshtein with:

 	- pip install python-Levenshtein
 	- conda install -c bioconda anarci

-Et voila
+Importantly, if you want to use parapred and Ab-Ligity, You need to get full antibody structures by first submitting your sequences to Ab structure inference pipeline such as [Repertoire Builder](https://sysimm.org/rep_builder/) [4].

+Then, tu run an analysis, you can simply run an example analysis with `run_example.py`

 &nbsp;